nephio-project/porch/docs/content/en/docs/1_overview/_index.md

 What if you could manage packages through a Kubernetes API instead?
 That's where Porch comes in.

 Porch provides you with a Kubernetes-native way to manage [KRM configuration packages](https://kpt.dev/book/03-packages/).
-It handles the Git/OCI operations, applies transformations through [KRM functions](https://kpt.dev/book/04-using-functions/), enforces approval workflows, and keeps everything synchronized - all through standard Kubernetes resources.
+It handles Git operations, applies transformations through [KRM functions](https://kpt.dev/book/04-using-functions/), enforces approval workflows, and keeps everything synchronized - all through standard Kubernetes resources.

 Porch provides you with:

 * **Kubernetes-native package management** - Manage packages through Kubernetes resources (PackageRevision, Repository) instead of direct Git operations.
-Use kubectl, client-go, or any Kubernetes tooling, or Porch's `porchctl` CLI utility.
+Use Porch's `porchctl` CLI utility kubectl or alternatively client-go, or any Kubernetes tooling.

-* **Approval workflows** - Packages move through lifecycle stages (Draft → Proposed → Published) with explicit approval gates.
+* **Approval workflows** - Packages move through lifecycle stages (Draft → Proposed → Published → DeletionProposed) with explicit approval gates.
 Prevent accidental publication of unreviewed changes.

-* **Automatic package discovery** - Register a Git or OCI repository once, and Porch automatically discovers all packages within it.
+* **Automatic package discovery** - Register a Git repository once, and Porch automatically discovers all packages within it.
 No manual inventory management.

 * **Function execution** - Apply KRM functions to transform and validate packages.
 Functions run in isolated containers with results tracked in package history.